 If a couple is in their first marriage, they must be married for at least two years before they will be allowed to adopt.
 If either spouse has been divorced, the couple must be married for at least five years.

-Parents are required to have a high school diploma in order to adopt.
+Parents are required to have a high school diploma to adopt.
 Families must show a positive net worth of at least $80,000, and single women must have a net worth of at least $100,000.

 You are allowed to adopt if you have previous biological or adoptive children.
 There should, however, be at least a year between your last birth or adoption before you travel to bring your Chinese child home.
 Parents with five or more children are allowed to adopt through China’s Waiting Child Program.
 Both parents need to be in excellent health.